zelcion/birbs/README.md

 Although Node's plain events can be more than enough to get that desired decoupling, it could also do better!
 Birbs provides the funcionality of Node's events with a sweet sweet interface that requires almost no extra work to be done!

+And this comes bundled with typescript out of the box too :)

 ## And How Does That Work?
 Birbs gives context and extensibility to Node's events.